I awake light-hearted this morning of spring,

 Interpretation

-First Couplet: "春眠不觉晓,处处闻啼鸟。"
+First Two Lines: "春眠不觉晓,处处闻啼鸟。"

 Chūn mián bù jué xiǎo, chù chù wén tí niǎo.

-Yè lái fēngyǔ shēng, huā luò zhī duōshǎo.
+Yè lái fēng yǔ shēng, huā luò zhī duō shǎo.

-This question is the poem's most moving point, the most concentrated expression of Meng Haoran's late-life state of mind.
-He is no longer the anxious man "wishing to cross, but finding no boat," nor the resentful man lamenting "for lack of talent, I'm ignored by the wise lord," nor even the man who would "send two lines of tears" to a distant friend.
-He simply lies still, lets last night's wind and rain flow through his heart, lets those unseen petals drift down, one by one, in his imagination.
+"知多少" (how many, I wonder) is a question that needs no answer.
+This is not a quest for the exact number of fallen petals, but a contemplation of passing itself.
+The poet does not mourn, does not pursue, does not climb to look, does not count.
+He merely lies in bed, listening to the birds of the present, thinking of last night's wind and rain, and softly, almost to himself, asks.
+This question is the most moving part of Spring Dawn, and the most concentrated expression of Meng Haoran's late-life state of mind.
+He is no longer the man of "欲济无舟楫" (longing to cross but without oar or boat), no longer the man of "不才明主弃" (unworthy, abandoned by the wise ruler), no longer even the man who would "bring two streams of tears" to send his longing afar.
+He simply lies still, letting last night's wind and rain flow through his heart, letting those unseen petals drift down, one by one, in his imagination.

 Overall Appreciation